scuzzydude/asimov/asimov.md

 I think *South Park* is the perfect chronicle for the last twenty-five years of history.
 If the future looks at all the primary sources and tries to figure out what the hell we were thinking, *South Park* will be the only way they'll be able to frame it.
 Through the eyes of children, you can understand the world, just like *Huck Finn*.
 How else can we understand the absurd?

 On our current path, there will be a large job market for historians in the furture.
-The historians will just sit around all day long and watch YouTube videos and TikToks from the 20s trying to understand our ideas and motivations.
+The historians will just sit around all day long and watch YouTubes and TikToks from the 20s trying to understand our ideas and motivations.

-In the future, telling your mom you're going to be a historian is equivalent to saying, don't clean out your room, you'll be sticking around for a bit.
+In the future, telling your mom you're going to be a historian is equivalent to saying, "Don't clean out my room, I'll be sticking around for a bit."
 Come to think of it, that's what telling your mom you're going to be a historian means now.
 Talk about a zero-accountability profession, we keep making the same mistakes and historians get to write the same stories over and over.

 With Scoot, we get to say we get to say what the past means to us now.